jamesmontalvo3/zendir/README.md

 ZenDir
 ======

-**This is under development and may be broken at any time.**

-This is designed to analyze files and directories.
-The main purpose is to identify duplicate files and replace them with shortcuts (though replacement feature is not developed yet).
+Find duplicate files.
+Find directories with many duplicate files.
+And at some point perhaps this repo will actually delete duplicates and replace with shortcuts/symlinks.

-Additionally, it will find near-duplicate images using pHash or blockhash libraries, and perhaps use other methods to find near-duplicate files.
+Additionally, it may at some point find near-duplicate images using pHash or blockhash libraries, and perhaps use other methods to find near-duplicate files.

 ## Setup

-### On an existing RHEL-like operating systems

-1. Run `sudo bash setup.sh`
-2. Edit `config.py` with your setup
-3. Run `python setup-db.py`
-4. If you need to mount a drive to scan, run `bash mount-server.sh`
-5. Run `python scan.py`

-### With vagrant
+### With vagrant (recommended)

 1. Install Git, VirtualBox and Vagrant
 2. `git clone https://github.com/jamesmontalvo3/zendir.git`